• Skip to primary navigation

 What size cooler for deer do I need?

 The cooler size for deer must not be less than 65-quartz.
-It is the standard size that has the capability to fit the majority of meat-on-bone deers along with some room for small ice blocks.
+It is the standard size that can fit the majority of meat-on-bone deer along with some room for small ice blocks.
 It is suggested to quarter a deer to fit it perfectly into the cooler.
-The meat from a quartered deer can also fit into two 40-quartz coolers.
+The meat from a quartered deer can also fit into two 40-quartz coolers.ย

 How to hang a deer by yourself?